hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 The owner of a Record can send a RevokeReporter transaction to remove a reporter's authorization to report on one or more Properties for that Record.
-This creates a Proposal which is immediately closed and marked as accepted.

 .. code-block:: protobuf

-   message RevokeReporterPayload {
+    message RevokeReporterAction {
-       string record_id = 1;
+        // The natural key of the Record string record_id = 1;

+        // The reporter's public key
         string reporter_id = 2;

-       // the Properties for which the reporter's authorization is revoked repeated string properties = 3;
+        // The names of the Properties for which the reporter's
+        // authorization is revoked
+        repeated string properties = 3;
     }

 A RevokeReporter transaction is invalid if one of the following conditions occurs: